Human Coagulation Factor III/Tissue Factor Antibody Summary

 Detection of Human Coagulation Factor III by Western Blot.
-Western blot shows lysates of THP-1 human acute monocytic leukemia cell line treated (+) with TNF-alpha.
+Western blot shows lysates of THP-1 human acute monocytic leukemia cell line treated (+) with TNF-a.
 PVDF membrane was probed with 2 µg/mL of Mouse Anti-Human Coagulation Factor III/Tissue Factor Monoclonal Antibody (Catalog # MAB2339) followed by HRP-conjugated Anti-Mouse IgG Secondary Antibody (Catalog # HAF007).
 A specific band was detected for Coagulation Factor III at approximately 50 and 54 kDa (as indicated).
 This experiment was conducted under reducing conditions and using Immunoblot Buffer Group 1.

 Preparation and Storage

-12 months from date of receipt, -20 to -70 °C as supplied.
+- 12 months from date of receipt, -20 to -70 °C as supplied.

 - 1 month, 2 to 8 °C under sterile conditions after reconstitution.

-6 months, -20 to -70 °C under sterile conditions after reconstitution.
+- 6 months, -20 to -70 °C under sterile conditions after reconstitution.

 Background: Coagulation Factor III/Tissue Factor